 The best part?
 It tastes so creamy and rich that you’d never guess there wasn’t an ounce of cream or whole milk inside.
 Vegan recipes for the win!
 Enjoy.

-- 3 packets chai tea (or ~4 tsp loose leaf, or sub black tea for a more subtle chai flavor)
+- 3 packets chai tea (or ~4 tsp loose leaf as original recipe is written // or sub black tea for a more subtle chai flavor)

 - 1/4 cup coconut oil, melted (or olive oil)